e00049/linux/006-kernal-handling/02-lsmem.md

-lsmem - lsmem - list the ranges of available memory with their online status
+lsmem - list the ranges of available memory with their online status